 Before going to ASU, Schreiber served as an assistant coach for Murphy at the University of Notre Dame in 1994.
 That season, the Fighting Irish finished 46-16 and ended the season just two wins shy of Omaha, finishing as regional runners-up to Auburn.

 Schreiber began his coaching career as a graduate assistant under Pat Quinn at Ball State University for two seasons (1991-92) and spent one year (1993) as an assistant at Butler University.

 A native of La Porte, Ind., Schreiber was a four-year starter (1983-86) at second base for the Boilermakers.
 During his career, Purdue posted a 120-112-2 mark and established a school-record 37 victories his senior season when he was a Second Team All-Big Ten selection.
-Schreiber still ranks among Purdue's career leaders in a variety of categories, including top-six ranking in four categories.
-Schreiber ranks first all-time in walks (132), fourth in runs scored (159), tied for third in games played (220) and tied for sixth in triples (9).
+Schreiber still ranks among Purdue's career leaders in a variety of categories, including first all-time in walks (132), tied for first in games played (226), sixth in runs scored (159) and tied for eighth in triples (9).
 He earned his Bachelor of Arts degree in communications and has completed some course work towards a master's in education.

 Schreiber played for the Adray Sound of the Detroit Adray Summer League in 1983, where he started in the infield alongside future Major Leaguers Barry Larkin (shortstop) and Jim Leyritz (third base).
 Schreiber also played for the Cotuit Kettleers of the prestigious Cape Cod League, helping the team win the league championship in the summer of 1985.